Maximinodotpy/articles/007 - simple spreadsheet app with vue/_blog/article.md

+---
-# Simple spreadsheet app with vue
+name: 'Simple spreadsheet app with vue'
-**Learn how to make a simple spreadsheet app with the javascript framework vue.
-We will create it so you can reference other cells.**
+description: 'Learn how to make a simple spreadsheet app with the javascript framework vue.
+We will create it so you can reference other cells.'
+---

 In this tutorial, we will make a simple spreadsheet app consisting of a large empty table that we can fill with values.
 We can also use this syntax `=expression` to allow for more complex interactions, and we all make it so these fields can refer to other fields' values so that it will be a little bit like excl.
 I split this Tutorial into four parts; HTML, Javascript & CSS codes, and the program showcase, where you can try it out in an Iframe.
 We use the `js` framework [`vue.js`](https://vuejs.org/).